Benlagra/RepData_PeerAssessment1/PA1_template.md

 ```

 It seems there is no other peak of the same intensity at the end of the day.
 This may hint to different times for the daily ending of work.
-Looking at the ordered `asi$steps`, it seems that 15:45 and 18:45 at the most common times for people leaving their work.
+Looking at the ordered `asi$steps`, it seems that 15:45 and 18:45 are the the most common times for people leaving their work.
 Notice also the peak arround 12:10 which would correspond to lunch time.